NoraOdel/dash.live.medianrtt/README.md

 ## Summary

-   * This program does the following:
+   * These programs does the following:
       1. Downloads and parses previously defined RIPE atlas DNS measurements.
       2. Produces a CSV file with the results from one or more specified NameServer/s, and enriches the results with:
          * probe's country